-A good portion of you probably don’t know this because I don’t advertise it, but exactly 11 years ago today, my love changed forever.
+A good portion of you probably don’t know this because I don’t advertise it, but exactly 11 years ago today, my life changed forever.

 I’ll let the letter speak for itself.
 Have a great night.. ☺